chuckchoiboi/snapper/README.md

 - AAU, I can upload a photo to the database
 - AAU, I can name the photo, and upload the photo from the local machine
 - AAU, I have an option to make the photo private, which can only be accessed by the original author, otherwise the photo defaults to public
-  AAU, I can access any public photos and my own to open the photo link, copy the URL of the photo, or comment on the photo
+  AAU, I can access any public photos and my own to open the photo link, or copy the URL of the photo
-- AAU, I can interact with the photo
 - AAU, I can see all photos I created in a carousel
-- AAU, I can delete or edit the title of the photo
+- AAU, I can delete or edit the title and privacy of the photo

 ## Wireframes